KakakSeram/Courses/Alibaba-DataWorks-Basic-Quiz/README.md

 	**Answer : B & C ?**

-4. Which of these are techniques you can use to debug DataWorks Workflows, if they fail to run?
-(Number of correct answers: 2)

-	A. Look at the logs for the failed node(s) in the workflow: they usually contain helpful information
-	B. Step through your Workflow one node at a time, and use an Ad-hoc MaxCompute SQL node to check the table(s) output by each step to ensure there are no data quality issues
-	C. Buy a third party debugging tool
-	D. Use the MaxCompute command-line tool to run your code instead of DataWorks

-	**Answer : A & B ?**

-5. Which of these are "compute engines" that DataWorks can work with?
+4. Which of these are "compute engines" that DataWorks can work with?
 (Number of correct answers: 3)

 	A. MaxCompute
 	B. HBase